-HUM 100 THE MEDIUM OF ART: STUDIES IN FORM (1 hour)
+HUM 100, THE MEDIUM OF ART: STUDIES IN FORM (1 HOUR)

-An exploration of a single art form on both theoretical and practical levels.
-Includes a gallery trip to study examples of the form and hands-on exploration with a guest artist with expertise in the medium.
-May be repeated for credit with different media (drawing, painting, sculpture, and photography).
-(Offered Every Semester.)
+200 - 400, An exploration of a single art form on theoretical and/or practical levels.
+May be repeated for credit with different media (for example, but not limited to drawing, painting, sculpture, film, and photography.
+Offered Every Spring)